 - Batteries: If you want to shoot longer than one hour, you’ll want extra batteries.

-- Rotating mount: This will give a sweeping motion to your time lapse video.
+- Rotating mount: This will give a sweeping motion to your time-lapse video.

-Stable GoPro Mount:
+Stable GoPro Mounts

 There are a number of mounts that will do this.
 And the best mount for your shoot will depend on where you’re shooting.